 Our goal is not to declare a winner, but rather to show you what makes each option special, and what holds them back.
 Now, let’s have a look at a stainless steel versus glass French press comparison!

-First, why use any French press at all?
+First, why choose French press at all?

 Coffee grounds are placed at the bottom of the reservoir and then steeped for several minutes in hot water.
 You then apply pressure to the plunger, at which point the grounds are filtered out, and you are left with a small batch of deliciously fresh coffee.